 Acne can cause psychological disturbances and have a negative impact on the quality of life of patients, leading to decrease in self-esteem, as well as discrimination in the workplace and in other social environments.

 Causes of Adult acne

-Adult acne usually results from hormonal disturbances.
+Adult acne usually results from hormonal disturbances, especially cases of female hormonal acne.
 Sebaceous gland (oil-producing gland) which are predominantly present in our face shows increased responsiveness to androgen (male sex hormone).
 Androgen is not only found in men but it is also seen in women in small amounts.
 This leads to seborrhea (excess oil secretion) and finally gland gets blocked leading to acne.
 This sometimes get infected which later forms a pustule.
 This type of acne shows less of black or white heads compared to usual teenage acne.
 Almost 70% of women report worsening of the lesions during the premenstrual period.